-Welcome to the Department of French at Georgetown University—one of the largest and most diverse in the United States.
-As part of the Faculty of Languages and Linguistics of Georgetown College, we offer a wide-range of opportunities for undergraduate study of France and the French-speaking world.
+Welcome to the Department of French and Francophone Studies at Georgetown University—one of the largest and most diverse in the United States.
+As part of the Faculty of Languages and Linguistics of the Georgetown University College of Arts & Sciences, we offer a wide-range of opportunities for undergraduate study of France and the French-speaking world.
 Our large and diverse department focuses on the integration of French language learning at all levels with a dynamic access to France and the rest of the Francophone world.

-In a typical academic year we have 75 French majors, over 85 French minors, and more than 1,400 undergraduates enrolled in our courses.
-The Department of French takes pride in providing a strong personalized system in which students work closely with both professors and deans to design four-year academic programs best suited to meet their personal and professional desires and needs.
+In a typical academic year we have more than 1,300 undergraduates enrolled in our courses.
+The Department of French and Francophone Studies takes pride in providing a strong personalized system in which students work closely with both professors and deans to design four-year academic programs best suited to meet their personal and professional desires and needs.
 Our recent graduates have gone on to advanced degree work and employment in many areas including law, business, medicine, social administration, sales, public relations, and education.
 With the increasing internationalization of our social framework, specialization in a language—often in conjunction with another discipline—has become even more necessary and valuable.